Ultraviolet: Incandescent lamps

 'Black light' incandescent lamps are also made from an incandescent light bulb with a filter coating which absorbs most visible light.
 Halogen lamps with fused quartz envelopes are used as inexpensive UV light sources in the near UV range, from 400 to 300 nm, in some scientific instruments.
-Due to its black-body spectrum a filament light bulb is a very inefficient ultraviolet source, emitting only a fraction of a percent of its energy as UV.
+Due to its black-body spectrum a filament light bulb is a very inefficient ultraviolet source, emitting only a fraction of a percent of its energy as UV, as explained by the black body spectrum.

 Gas-discharge lamps

 Specialized UV gas-discharge lamps containing different gases produce UV radiation at particular spectral lines for scientific purposes.
 Argon and deuterium arc lamps are often used as stable sources, either windowless or with various windows such as magnesium fluoride.
 These are often the emitting sources in UV spectroscopy equipment for chemical analysis.

 Other UV sources with more continuous emission spectra include xenon arc lamps (commonly used as sunlight simulators), deuterium arc lamps, mercury-xenon arc lamps, and metal-halide arc lamps.

 The excimer lamp, a UV source developed in the early 2000s, is seeing increasing use in scientific fields.
 It has the advantages of high-intensity, high efficiency, and operation at a variety of wavelength bands into the vacuum ultraviolet.